finn-no/tech.finn.no/_posts/2018-04-10-personalized-search.md

 ## Response times
 We will also look at the response times:

 Response times for 95th percentile.
-Default search is searches without any custom plugins, distribution search is the actual search we are trying to replace with personalization search.
+Default search is search without any custom plugins, distribution search is the actual search we are trying to replace with personalization search.
+Distribution search is a search where every xth (typically every 4th) document is a professional seller ad, this is performed by doing one search for professional sellers and one for non-professional sellers, and merge them together by adding a professional ad for every xth position.
 The actual timings in the 95th percentile doubles from 225ms to 450ms.
 While the basic search takes around 80ms.

 <figure>
     <img class="center-block" src="/images/2018-04-10-personalized-search/95th_percentile_latency.png" alt="alt" title="95th percentile latency" />
-    <figcaption style="text-align:center; font-style:italic;">95th percentile latency</figcaption>
+    <figcaption style="text-align:right; font-style:italic;">95th percentile latency</figcaption>
 </figure>